 We welcome enquiries and applications from potential postdoctoral fellows.

-The Department of Law at Queen Mary University of London encourages outstanding postdoctoral scholars to register their interest in applying to the 2018 round of the Leverhulme Trust Early Career Fellowship Scheme.
+The School of Law at Queen Mary University of London encourages outstanding postdoctoral scholars to register their interest in applying to the 2018 round of the Leverhulme Trust Early Career Fellowship Scheme.
 The School of Law is comprised of two organisational units (The Department of Law and the Centre for Commercial Law Studies).

 Our diverse community of postdoctoral award holders are an important part of the School of Law’s community, playing a vital part in creating our dynamic research environment.
 They join faculty with expertise in Criminal Justice, State Crime, Human Rights, Public and International Law and Legal Theory with geographic specialities across the globe in these areas.